apache/opendal/website/blog/2024-01-22-apache-opendal-graduated/index.md

 - Introduce code generation to automatically create documentation for the service builder due to its numerous configurations.
 - Add more API Docs and examples for other language bindings.

-OpenDAL have good docs for it's public API, but not for its internal design.
+OpenDAL have good docs for its public API, but not for its internal design.

 OpenDAL is proud of its elegant design, but it is not well documented.
 This makes it difficult for new contributors to understand the codebase and make contributions.